Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Disable-AzFrontDoorCustomDomainHttps.md

 Type                             : Microsoft.Network/frontdoors/frontendendpoints
 ```

-Disable HTTPS for a custom domain with PSFrontendEndpoint object.
+Disable HTTPS for a custom domain "frontendpointname1-custom-xyz" with ResourceId as $resourceId.

 ## PARAMETERS